TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_timesync_demo.md

 \attention If you need to reload and run again, a CPU power-cycle is MUST

 - Launch a CCS debug session and run the example \ref EXAMPLES_ENET_LAYER2_MULTI_CHANNEL executable, see \ref CCS_LAUNCH_PAGE
-- You will see logs in the UART terminal as shown in the bellow section.
+- You will see logs in the UART terminal as shown in the below section.

 ## Sample UART Output